elizabeth-millicanbxsy/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
 It's important to focus on writing clear, readable, and functional code first, and only optimize when necessary, based on profiling and performance metrics.

+# 2023-12-13
+- Today's programming wisdom is to write code that is readable, maintainable, and scalable.
+This means using clear and concise variable names, commenting your code effectively, and organizing it into logical modules or functions.
+It also means anticipating future changes or additions to the code, and designing it in a way that makes those changes easy to implement.
+By prioritizing readability, maintainability, and scalability, you can save yourself and your team time and headaches down the road, and ensure that your code remains effective and efficient over time.